Lenten Craniotomy…

 by Russ Rooney

+For Christians, Lent is a time to remember our dependance on God through our prayers, fasting, and assisting others.
 During Lent and not long after I had a craniotomy, a friend left a message hoping I was having a meaningful Lent.
 My friend had no idea how unusual this Lent was for me.

+The Lenten experience I had was enhanced by a fall I had.
 After testifying at a state senate hearing, I was dwelling on how abortion may soon be allowed right before birth with no restrictions.
-In retrospect, I focused too intently about what was likely and what did occur.

-After fitfully sleeping I rose out of bed and remember trying to walk and feeling faint.
-The next thing I knew Mary, my wife, was asking me if I am all right.
-The best explanation I can give for my fall was from the distress of imagining the horrific pain that can be caused by abortion; In medical terms, what happened to me was a vasovagal syncope episode.
+Before I got out of bed on a Saturday morning, I had envisioned how excruciatingly painful it would be for a child in the womb to be dismembered.
+After fitfully sleeping, I rose out of bed and remembered trying to walk, feeling faint.
+The next thing I knew Mary, my wife, asked me if I was all right.
+The best explanation I can give for my fall was from the distress of imagining the horrific pain that can be caused by abortion; in medical terms, what happened to me was a vasovagal syncope episode.

+Mary said I made a loud “thud” and just missed the wall of our bedroom.
+When I came to, I had a dislocated finger on my right hand and carpet burns by my left eye.
+After pulling my finger back into place, I was tired, but thought I was fine.
 However, the fall caused an infection on my eyebrow and eyelid.
 I was given an antibiotic, but I was unable to see an eye specialist right away.
-My infection by my eyebrow and lid became unsightly.
+My infection near my eyebrow and eyelid became unsightly.
 When leaving church, I noticed a woman who seemed to be fixated on my eye.
 I felt like an exhibit in a zoo.

-The next day at a store I saw a young man with a facial disfigurement.
+The next day at a store I saw a young man with a facial deformity.
 I told myself that I wasn’t going to stare at him, but that if he saw me, he might notice and appreciate my facial deformity.
 After several minutes, I looked up: the young man was looking at me, smiling and waving.
 I smiled and waved back.
 I thought of my new friendship as a blessing and a silver lining after my fall.

-The scan showed mostly old blood but some new.
+The scan showed the left side of my brain covered with blood.
 My options were to wait (not recommended), embolization—a procedure that goes through the femoral artery to the brain to stop the bleeding—and a craniotomy, which involves more risk, removing part of the skull and replacing it.
+I chose embolization, which was successful.
+But they found more blood than they initially thought.
+So, now a craniotomy was recommended the next day to prevent possible permanent damage.

+It is a strange feeling to see and talk with someone who will soon look at your brain.
 After sharing with my neurosurgeon what had happened to me, I guessed I was his first “politically induced” subdural hematoma patient.
 He agreed.

 From a previous conversation, I knew my neurosurgeon prays for his patients.
 This was reassuring for me.
 Also, there were people who were friends of our friends that didn’t know me and yet were praying for me.
 Hearing about all the people praying for me was truly heartwarming.